dylanjones784/Markdown-Guide/BestPractiseGuide.md

 Principles to focus on when designing a resource-oriented API are:
 1. The expected resources the API can provide.
 2. The relationships between resources.
-3. The schema of each resource (i.e, the fields each resource represents)
+3. The schema of each resource (i.e, the fields each resource represents).
 4. The HTTP operations that can be executed on each resource.

-Developer's should initialize their design process by identifying the business entities and endpoints that will be exposed to the client prior to development.
+Developers should initialise their design process by identifying the business entities and endpoints that will be exposed to the client prior to development.
 Having your design dependent on the resources you expect to expose allows for a simplistic interface that can adapt rapidly to evolving functionality.

 For example, in a bookkeeping system, the main entities that may be exposed could be Authors, Books and Orders.